anniekjansen/ThreatIntelligenceAlignment/README.md

 * DataLoaderSaver.py: functions to load and save datasets
 * DataAnalyzer.py: functions to analyze the dataset
 * DataProcessor.py: functions to preprocess the dataset
+* DataScraper.py: functions to scrape data from the NCSC website

 Pipeline:
 * exploration.py: exploratory data analysis
 * processing.py: pre-processing of the dataset
+* data_scraping.py: scrape kans/schade data from web using NCSC IDs
 * feature_engineering.py: engineering of new columns to the original dataset
 * label_engineering.py: engineering of new classification/label columns